Jose Hontiveros

-Jose Maria Miraflores Hontiveros (19 March 1889 – 21 May 1954) /tl/ was a Filipino lawyer, jurist and politician who was a Senator of the Insular Government of the Philippine Islands; a 1934 Constitutional Convention delegate who drafted the 1935 Constitution of the Commonwealth of the Philippines and an Associate Justice of the Supreme Court of the Third Republic of the Philippines.
+Jose Maria Miraflores Hontiveros (/tl/; 19 March 1889 – 21 May 1954) was a Filipino lawyer, jurist and politician who was a Senator of the Insular Government of the Philippine Islands; a 1934 Constitutional Convention delegate who drafted the 1935 Constitution of the Commonwealth of the Philippines and an Associate Justice of the Supreme Court of the Third Republic of the Philippines.

 He was the father of National Artist of the Philippines for Theater and Film Daisy Hontiveros-Avellana, Filipino Jesuit composer, musician and Presidential Medal of Merit Awardee Eduardo Hontiveros and Philippine Animal Welfare Society Founder and President Nita Hontiveros-Lichauco.
 He was also the grandfather of actor and director Jose Mari Avellana, TV host, journalist & business executive Maan Hontiveros, politician Risa Hontiveros and journalist Pia Hontiveros.

 Early life and education

-Hontiveros was born José María Isturis Miraflores Hontiveros in Tangalan, Capiz (now a part of Aklan) on 19 March 1889 to Leon Hontiveros and Genoveva Miraflores.
+Hontiveros was born José María Isturis Miraflores Hontiveros in Tangalan, Capiz (now a part of Aklan) on 19 March 1889 to Leon Miraflores and Genoveva Hontiveros.
 He attended the Colegio de Nuestra Señora del Rosario in Kalibo (Class of 1901), the Liceo de Manila High School (Class of 1905) and received his Bachelor of Laws degree from the University of Santo Tomas, where he graduated cum laude in 1911 at the age of 22 and placed first in the bar examinations the same year, with the rating of 99.69% average.
-If including this year, he is still the highest scorer out of all bar topnotchers since the first Philippine bar examinations in 1901, however records only count from 1913 due to the publication of scores and use of English as the medium from that point onward.